manureta/suite/docs/usermanual/source/processing/processes/raster/multiplycoverages.rst

 .. figure:: img/multiplycoveragesexample.png

-   *gs:MultiplyCoverages example result*
+   *gs:MultiplyCoverages example output*

 Related processes
 -----------------

-* The ``gs:AddCoverages``<processing.processes.raster.addcoverages>`` process performs a similar operation, adding cell values from two input grids instead of multiplying them.
+* The :ref:`gs:AddCoverages <processing.processes.raster.addcoverages>` process performs a similar operation, adding cell values instead of multiplying them.
-* The masking process mentioned above can be performed using a polygon feature collection as mask, instead of a grid coverage.
-The ``gs:CropCoverage<processing.processes.raster.cropcoverage>`` process should be used in that case.
+* The masking process mentioned above can be performed using a polygon feature collection instead of a grid coverage using the :ref:`gs:CropCoverage <processing.processes.raster.cropcoverage>` process.